mflerackers/mflerackers.github.io/_math/5-lines.md

 $$\frac{\vec{ca}\times\vec{ab}}{\vec{cd}\times\vec{ab}}=t$$

 Before we go on, let's note that $$\vec{cd}\times\vec{ab}$$ can be 0, and we shouldn't divide by 0.
 This cross product is zero when our lines are parallel and thus have no intersection.
 Remember, the cross product gives us the sine of the angle (multiplied with a factor if the vectors are not normalized).
 The sine is 0 in the cases of 0 and 180 degrees.
-If there's and angle of 0 degrees between the lines, they are definitely parallel.
+If there's an angle of 0 degrees between the lines, they are definitely parallel.

 Now that we know t, we can calculate the point p from $$p=c+t*\vec{cd}$$.
 This gives us the intersection point.